WhynotChen0105/Linear-DPO/README.md

 # Linear-DPO

-The official repository for Linear-DPO:LinearDirectPreferenceOptimizationforDiffusionand Flow-MatchingGenerativeModels.
+The official repository for Linear-DPO: Linear Direct Preference Optimization for Diffusion and Flow-Matching Generative Models.

 ## 🛠️ Setup Environment